utkdigitalinitiatives/Islandora_manual/modules/tests/scholar_thesis_ingest.md

 ####Test Batch Ingest of one Thesis with drush.

     - I will write this up when I figure out how to do it without renaming everything.
-    - Having all the names fulltext.pdf and metadata.xml in every directory is not the islandora way of doing things.
+    - Having all the names be fulltext.pdf and metadata.xml in every directory is not the islandora way of doing things.

 #### What is the next step?<br/>

-	1. Writing a script to perform the drush ingest of several theses automatically.
-	2. Instead of focusing on ingestion, the team should be considering other tests, such as:
+	After ingestion:

 		-  Permission testing.
 		-  Seaching for terms.
 		-  Retrieving a thesis from the IR.